EvanBurchard/denki_guy/README.markdown

 * Remove reliance on jquery
 * A text parser that will automatically generate text to be formatted for dialogues

-If you have any patches, sprites or other ideas to share, I would love to hear them!
+If you have any patches, sprites, template levels, or other ideas to share, I would love to hear them!

 Cheers,